db-puzzle/maintenance-OS/docs/Production Module/workcell-refactor-specification.md

 ## Conclusion

-This simplified WorkCell model provides flexibility for different capacity scenarios:
+This enhanced WorkCell model provides comprehensive flexibility for different capacity and execution scenarios:

 **For Finite Capacity Work Cells:**
 - **Time availability** from shift schedules
 - **Production rates** that can vary by item
+- **Parallel execution support** for multiple operators, machines, or stations
+- **Dynamic resource tracking** for accurate capacity planning
 - **Simple constraints** for maintenance and downtime
-- Clear formula: `Available Time × Production Rate`
+- Clear formula: `Available Time × Production Rate × Active Parallel Executions`

+**For Parallel Execution:**
+- **Simple resource tracking**: just track available count, not type
+- **Shared or independent setup times** based on work cell characteristics
+- **Automatic order splitting** across available parallel slots
+- **Real-time resource availability** tracking via WorkCellParallelResource
+- **Optimized scheduling** considering both time and parallel constraints

 **For Infinite Capacity Work Cells:**
 - No scheduling constraints
 - Ideal for outsourced operations or unconstrained resources
 - Production rates used only for costing and reporting

-The model supports both constrained and unconstrained scheduling scenarios while remaining easy to understand, implement, and maintain.
+The model supports sequential, parallel, constrained, and unconstrained scheduling scenarios while remaining easy to understand, implement, and maintain.
+The parallel execution feature significantly enhances capacity utilization for work cells with multiple resources, enabling more efficient production scheduling and better resource utilization.
 UOM conversions are supported when needed, keeping the core logic simple and efficient.